Online game: Demographics

 The assumption that online games in general are populated mostly by males has remained somewhat accurate for years.
 Recent statistics begin to diminish the male domination myth in gaming culture.
 Although a worldwide number of male gamers still dominates over female (52% by 48%), women accounted for more than half of the players of certain games.
 As of 2019, the average gamer is 33 years old.

 The report Online Game Market Forecasts estimates worldwide revenue from online games to reach $35 billion by 2017, up from $19 billion in 2011.

 Platforms

 Console gaming

-Xbox Live was launched in November 2002.
-Initially the console only used a feature called system link, where players could connect two consoles using an Ethernet cable, or multiple consoles through a router.
-With the original Xbox Microsoft launched Xbox Live, allowing shared play over the internet.
-A similar feature exists on the PlayStation 3 in the form of the PlayStation Network, and the Wii also supports a limited amount of online gaming.
-Nintendo also has a network, dubbed "Nintendo Network", that fully supports online gaming with the Wii U and Nintendo 3DS.
+Xbox Live online service was launched in November 2002 for the original Xbox.
+Before that, the console only used a feature called system link, where players could connect two consoles using an Ethernet cable, or multiple consoles through a router.
+A similar online service was later introduced on the PlayStation 3 and PlayStation Portable consoles, in the form of the PlayStation Network.

+For Nintendo consoles, Wii and Nintendo DS once supported a limited amount of online gaming via Nintendo Wi-Fi Connection.
+Nintendo then used Nintendo Network service to replace WFC, which fully supported online gaming with the Wii U and Nintendo 3DS.
+With the launch of the Nintendo Switch, Nintendo launched the Nintendo Switch Online service to replace the older Nintendo Network.